![]() |

 Partial view of the kitchen which is 18 feet wide.
 We originally designed an island in the center of this kitchen, but the owner decided to place this large antique table there instead.

-The breakfast nook eating area sits in a bay window alcove.
-Right next to it is an antique wood stove.
 This home also incorporates a more formal interior house design in some of the rooms than you might find with most ranch house plans.
 The owner had lots of antique furniture which required more formal surroundings in which to showcase it.
 But the overall impression that one is left with is definitely that of a ranch house.

 This is a portion of the Master Suite (which includes a sitting area).
 This room features a recessed coffered ceiling which doesn't show much in this photograph.